 - Vata people have thinner skin, fuzzy hair and tooth irregularities.
 Their eyes are small and move rather quickly back and forth

-- In the summer, the sun tends to tan the vata types to brown, which leads to further damage to their skin, which is already prone to early ageing
+- In the summer, the sun tends to tan the vata types to brown, which leads to further damage to their skin, which is already prone to early ageing.
+Home remedies for skin care are great, but here’s the best tan removal cream for when you absolutely need it.

 - Vata dominant people are known to love music and dance.
 They can relax well when listening to classical music